Msmitley573/apcsa-lab-1.9-1.11/README.md

 1. Open this folder in your editor.
 1. Open `src/main/java/MathLab.java`.
 That is the only file you change.
 1. Work down the file.
-Each part is marked with a comment that starts with `TODO`; replace the placeholder line under it with your own code.
+Each part is marked with a comment that starts with `TODO`; replace that comment, and any placeholder `return` under it, with your own code.

 To run your program and see your output: